NRMA: EV

 In 2012 the NRMA opened free public charging stations for electric vehicles in Sydney (fast charger) and Canberra.
 They also undertook electric vehicle roadshows to help raise awareness, and also trialled one of the first electric vehicles as roadside assistance vehicles.

 Criticism

 In 2008 the NRMA was criticised for its anti-cycleway stance.
 Lord Mayor of Sydney, Clover Moore, said the NRMA, like big petroleum companies, has a vested interest in campaigning for car use.
 Greens MP Lee Rhiannon said the NRMA has an anti-cycleway agenda.
 Said Rhiannon: "The NRMA's anti-cycleway campaign is a crude attempt to boost money for road building.
 It's time the NRMA leadership came into the 21st century and recognised that encouraging more cyclists is an easy way to reduce road congestion."
 Rhiannon accused the NRMA of using misleading statistics in its campaign.

-Advocacy

-The NRMA advocates for improving road safety, reducing the cost of motoring and ensuring a better road and public transport network for all.
-In 1982, the NRMA worked with the Government of New South Wales to improve road safety by introducing random breath testing, and in 2012 NRMA was responsible for ensuring that all revenue raised by speed and red-light cameras is reinvested back into the road network.

-Thousands of members have taken part in the NRMA's annual Seeing Red on Roads and Seeing Red on Rail surveys, marking the roads and train stations that frustrate them the most.
-In 2014, the NRMA launched its online advocacy platform, Speak Out, giving members the chance to get involved in its advocacy work by suggesting and voting on campaign ideas, signing petitions and asking questions of NRMA subject matter experts.

-In recent years, NRMA's advocacy has led to significant reforms, including:
+Policy positions